-For telephone market research projects we have a dedicated team of Computer Aided Telephone Interviewing (CATI) trained researchers.
-This means that the interviewer is left to focus on the interview itself as the routing is already taken care of.
-Data is entered directly into the system, which reduces some data processing and speeds up the whole project timescale.
-Telephone research therefore remains a fast, cost effective method of data gathering.
+For telephone market research projects, we have a dedicated team of CATI (computer aided telephone interviewing) trained researchers.
+Using CATI systems means that the interviewer is left to focus on the interview itself as the routing is already taken care of.
+Data is entered directly into the system, which reduces some data processing stages and speeds up the whole project timescale.
+It remains a fast, cost effective method of data gathering.